Brownfields Sector Funding

 - in situ or ex situ treatment of contaminated soils, groundwater or materials

 - risk management activities (construction or installation of engineering controls and monitoring systems)

-Your project generates renewable energy on a brownfield site, with or without remediation, and is approved by the provincial or territorial regulator.
+Your project generates renewable energy on a brownfield site (a brightfield), with or without remediation, and is approved by the provincial or territorial regulator.

 - redevelopment of a site to return it to productive economic use through the installation of on-site renewable energy generation (with or without prior remediation)